helloworld-collab/Muon-tomography/README.md

-# Muon Flux Angular Distribution Analysis

-This project analyzes muon zenith angle distributions using simulation data from CORSIKA.
-Histograms of `cos(θ)` are plotted to study angular dependencies at different observation levels.

 ## Contents

 - **`lyon.cc`**
-  C++ script to process the ROOT file `DAT000003lyon.root` and generate histograms for muon `cos(θ)` at various observation levels.
+  C++ script to process the ROOT file `DAT000003lyon.root` and generate histograms for muon `cos squared(θ)` and other parameters at various observation levels.

 - **`chyulu.cc`**
   Similar to `lyon.cc`, but processes the data from `DAT000003chyulu.root` corresponding to Chyulu Hills.

 - **`DAT000003lyon.root`**
   ROOT file containing simulated muon event data for Lyon.
-Produced by running CORSIKA and converting the output with a COAST-based parser.
+Produced by running CORSIKAPLOTTER and converting the output with a COAST-based parser.

 - **`DAT000003chyulu.root`**
   ROOT file containing muon event data for Chyulu Hills.